 - Cuisine: Mediterranean

-This fresh quinoa salad features amazing Mediterranean flavors, including summer squash, tomatoes, eggplant, basil and mint!
-Light, healthy and delicious.
+This fresh Mediterranean quinoa salad recipe features summer squash, tomatoes, eggplant, basil and mint!
+It’s light, healthy and delicious.
 Recipe yields 2 large servings or 4 side servings.
 It makes for great leftovers, so feel free to double the recipe!

 - ⅓ cup uncooked quinoa, rinsed (or 1 cup cooked quinoa)